Editorial Style Guide

 Purdue is a land-, sea- and space-grant university.

-- In running text, do not capitalize the names of majors unless the major itself is a proper noun, e.g., English, American history.
+- In running text, do not capitalize the names of majors unless the major itself is a proper noun, e.g., forestry, English, American studies.
 However, in tables or bulleted lists at the start of a bulleted line, it's acceptable to capitalize majors.